 Acquisitions are accounted for using the acquisition method which requires allocation of the purchase price to assets acquired and liabilities assumed based on estimated fair values.
 Any excess of the purchase price over the fair value of the assets and liabilities acquired is recorded as goodwill.
 Allocations of the purchase price are based on preliminary estimates and assumptions at the date of acquisition and are subject to revision based on final information received, including appraisals and other analyses which support underlying estimates.
 The Company performs a goodwill impairment test annually in the fourth quarter or more frequently if events or circumstances indicate that an impairment loss may have been incurred.
-The applicable guidance allows an entity to first assess qualitative factors to determine if it is more likely than not that the fair value of a reporting unit is less than carrying value.
-If it is determined that it is more likely than not that the fair value of a reporting value then the company will estimate and compare the fair value of its reporting units to their carrying value, including goodwill.
+The applicable guidance allows an entity to first assess qualitative factors to determine if it is more likely than not that the fair value of a reporting unit is less than carrying value of a reporting unit is less than carrying value then the company will estimate and compare the fair value of its reporting units to their carrying value, including goodwill.
 If the carrying value of goodwill is not recoverable, an impairment is recognized for the difference.
 Fair value is determined through the use of projected future cash flows, multiples of earnings and sales and other factors.
 Such analysis requires the use of certain market assumptions and discount factors, which are subjective in nature.
 The Company's goodwill relates to the Merger (see Note 3).